 Geraniums, especially the potted plants which were planted in a nutrient-rich soil mix, have usually low fertilization requirements.
 Still, if you want your geranium plants to bloom all year round you should feed them with a good fertilizer.

 Potted geraniums need fertilization once every 4-6 weeks during the spring and summer, and no more than every 8 weeks in the autumn and winter.
 Make sure you do not exaggerate with fertilizer.
-Otherwise, your plants will suffer.
+Otherwise, your plants will suffer as well.

 The most popular and best fertilizers for geraniums are considered to be the water-soluble fertilizers (more about best fertilizer for geraniums here).